pvesey/25percent/README.md

 You can also use the Python simple HTTP server by invoking the command below from the command line.

 `python -m http.server 8000 --bind 127.0.0.1`

+The applicaiton will require selenium install using `pip install selenium`.

+You will also need a webdriver; the Chrome Webdriver has been hardcoded.